softprops/lando/README.md

 ## 🤔 about

+Lando is a crate for HTTP server application.

-A number of really great http server crates exist in the [Rust ecosystem](https://crates.io/categories/network-programming).
+A number of really great HTTP server crates exist in the [Rust ecosystem](https://crates.io/categories/web-programming::http-server).
 You should check them out!
 A property they all share is providing both interfaces for authoring applications, as well a configuring a server to run your application.